launchdarkly-labs/project-migrator/README.md

 * Flags
 * Targeting Rules
 * Metrics attached to flags
+* Attempt to match target account members to source members and update maintainer IDs

 What it doesn't migrate:
 * Experiments (experiment data cannot be ported at all)